 Not Included: Expediting of antlers, capes and meat beyond Kotzebue, lodging and meals in Kotzebue before or after your hunt, or due to the inability to fly due to bad weather, gratuities.

 Camp: Camps are remote spike camps with outfitter-style tents for cooking, dining, and storage, and with dome tents used for sleeping quarters equipped with cots.
-Basic, but adequate and you will see game from your tent.
-Bike; hike, bicycle and train for this hunt.
+Basic but adequate, and you will see game from your tent.
+Bike, hike and train for this hunt.
 You will find waking very difficult.

-The outfitter hunts brownies from three locations: Port Heiden; Illiamna and Cold Bay.
-The outfitter offers fall hunts in the ODD numbered years and spring hunts in the EVEN numbered years.
+The outfitter hunts brownies from three locations: Port Heiden, Iliamna, and Cold Bay.
+On the Peninsula, the Outfitter offers fall hunts in the ODD numbered years and spring hunts in the EVEN numbered years.
 Bears stretch from 9’ to 11’ 7”!
 In 2018 Cold Bay will be hunted; and in 2019 Port Heiden will be hunted.
 Cold Bay is about 200 miles south west of Port Heiden.
 Both are on the Peninsula.
-Here is a comment from Butch’s client who had done an early Spring bear hunt with another outfitter and had failed to connect (not thru us!).
-He called Butch, Butch made a special arrangement to have him go to this outfitter’s camp, and hang out until someone scored (which did not take long!).
-Then this client, Larry B – got to try his luck.
-He passed on a 8.5 footer, chased a 10.5 footer and ended up killing a 10’ plus !!
-Larry said this:

 “Butch -I enthusiastically recommend you and this outfitter to anyone who wants to actively stalk the planet’s biggest bears in their best habitat with a very successful, well-equipped outfit that gets up and goes after the game!”

 There were lots of beaming faces in this bear camp.
 You need to be in shape.
-Snow and climbing is involved.
-You will spot the bears and then climb 1000 feet or more in elevation to reach them.
+You may face tundra with treacherous footing on muskeg and mud.
+Sometimes snow and climbing is involved.
+You will spot the bears and then stalk the mountain to reach them.
 The outfitter has multiple spike camps, and will fly you to another camp if your area is not producing sightings.
-It is very reasonable expectation to kill a bear in the 9 to 10 foot range, with some hitting 11 feet.
-Cold Bay is big bear country!
-PRICING and MORE DETAILS APPEAR AT THE BOTTOM OF THIS WRITEUP.
+It is a very reasonable expectation to kill a bear in the 9- to 10-foot range, with some hitting 11 feet.
+Cold Bay and Port Heiden are big bear country!

 Cold Bay, Alaska Brown bear hunts: Spring